 On Android you may have several choices depending on your OS version, manufacturer and hardware.
 Password, PIN and pattern are the standard options, though some models may also offer face recognition unlocking and fingerprint ID as well as other more exotic features.
 For iPhone and iPad passcodes there is the choice of password, PIN, fingerprint and face recognition (it varies depending on the specification of your device).

 Pattern unlocking is quick but has the disadvantage that someone could work out your code by looking at smears on the screen.
-Gimmicks like face unlock are fun but still fairly unreliable and can be defeated with some spy movie style tricks.
+Gimmicks like face unlock are fun, but may still be fairly unreliable and can often be defeated with some spy movie-style tricks.

-To access the Android lock controls on Android 5.0 navigate to Settings > Security.
+To access the lock controls on Android navigate to Settings > Security.
 The exact steps may differ depending on your particular model and OS version.